mrkvon/developing-distributed-app/intro.md

 0. They confirm
 0. Enjoy the new real world connection, enjoy their stay
 0. After their stay, write a reference for them, and establish a friendship connection

-[comment]: <> (just as a side note: referrences are not a mandotory component, in WarmShowers they were hardly used, other platform may have different trust systems for example based on existing connections or profiles in other social networks.
-In Trustroots 'references' are called 'experiences' which I also personally prefer as 'references' seem to me a bit formal and like it was Linked-in or similar network.
-I belive the phrase 'references' comes from CouchSurfing but I never used it so idk)

 ---